-The Council's Corporate Governance Committee (the Committee) has delegated functions1 regarding risk management namely: - the operation of the Council's Local Code of Corporate Governance2 and in particular to ensure (i) that an adequate risk management framework and associated control environment is in place.
+The Council's Corporate Governance Committee (the Committee) has delegated functions regarding risk management namely: -

-• Article 9.03 (Corporate Governance Matters) states at (a) that the Committee has a general role for the promotion and maintenance within the Authority of high standards in relation to

-Responsibility for functions states at 3(h) that the Committee has a responsibility to monitor the arrangements for the identification, monitoring and management of strategic and operational risk within the Council.
+- Article 9.03 (Corporate Governance Matters) states at (a) that the Committee has a general role for the promotion and maintenance within the Authority of high standards in relation to the operation of the Council's Local Code of Corporate Governance and in particular to ensure (i) that an adequate risk management framework and associated control environment is in place. - Responsibility for functions states at 3(h) that the Committee has a responsibility to monitor the arrangements for the identification, monitoring and management of strategic and operational risk within the Council.